The Western Club is an unincorporated association of members (“we”, ”our”, “us”, “The Western Club”).

 As a social organisation, the Club makes use of photography to record and report on events.
 Where images are used on the Club website or in Club publications, we will seek the permission of those in the photograph.

-When you become a Member, we will collect, store and use the personal information that you provide to us in your instructions and during the course of your membership.
+When you become a member or employee, we will collect, store and use the personal information that you provide to us in your instructions and during the course of your membership or employment.
 The data that we collect from you will be stored inside the UK or the European Economic Area (EEA).

 We have appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 We limit access to your personal data to those employees, agents, and other third parties who have a legitimate reason (see “Who we share your personal information with”).

-If you provide personal data during the course of an initial enquiry but decide, for whatever reason, not to become a Member, we will retain your data for up to 12 months.
-It is often helpful for us to retain this information for a period in case you change your mind and decide to become a Member, or otherwise use our services.
-If you do not become a Member, and we have not contacted you within 12 months of your enquiry, we will delete your personal data from our system.
+If you provide personal data during the course of an initial enquiry but decide, for whatever reason, not to become a member or employee, in most cases we will retain your data for up to 12 months.
+It is often helpful for us to retain this information for that period, or longer, in case you change your mind and decide to become a member or employee or otherwise use our services.
+If you do not become a member or employee and we have not contacted you during that period, we will delete your personal data from our system, usually within 12 months of your enquiry.

-We need to collect your personal information so that we can provide Club services.
+We need to collect your personal information so that we can provide Club services or to perform our obligations as an employer.
 We will use your personal information to:

-We may ask you for additional personal information during the course of your membership, which shall be collected, stored and used in accordance with this privacy notice.
+We may ask you for additional personal information during the course of your membership or employment, which shall be collected, stored and used in accordance with this privacy notice.

 If you do not provide us with all of the personal information that we need, this may affect our ability to provide you with our services.